ioanaemm/frontend-nanodegree-mobile-portfolio/README.md

 ## Steps to see this project:
-1. Clone the repository on your local machine;
+1. Clone the repository on your local machine
 1. In the terminal change the path to it and then type

 ```bash
 $ python -m SimpleHTTPServer 8080
 ```

 1. Open the browser and visit localhost: 8080;
 1. In order to see its score on PageSpeed Insights, you first need to download and install ngrok
 1. After that you need to point the terminal to that folder and then type “$ ./ngrok http 8080”